-There’s nothing quite as refreshing as a sugar free sorbet!
-This lemon sorbet is perfectly sweet, zingy and wonderfully refreshing, but without all the sugar of a normal sorbet.
+There's nothing quite as refreshing as a sugar free sorbet!
+My lemon sorbet is perfectly sweet, zingy and wonderfully refreshing, but without all the sugar of a regular sorbet.
 A great Keto dessert for a hot day.

 I do love a portion of creamy sugar free ice cream, be it fruity or chocolatey.
 But sometimes only a sorbet will hit the spot.